rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/reviewing_and_merging/index.md

 <!--more-->

-## TODOs on this page

-{{< highlight "primary" "ToDo">}}

-- [ ] Links
-- [ ] **TBD**: Update to include Codeberg as a place for collaboration (with Codeberg first and GitHub second in the text)

-{{< /highlight >}}

 ## Maintainer accounts

-Our project maintainers have an account on [our Gitea server](https://git.rollyourown.xyz), where the "source-of-truth" repositories are hosted and where project maintainers have write access to the repository/ies they maintain.
+Our project maintainers have an account on our own Git servers, where the "source-of-truth" repositories are hosted and where project maintainers have "write" access to the repository/ies they maintain.

-rollyourown.xyz project repositories are mirrored to GitHub.
-We have a GitHub organization [rollyourown-xyz](https://github.com/rollyourown-xyz) for this and the GitHub accounts of our repository maintainers are members of this organization.

-On GitHub, a maintainer of a rollyourown-xyz project has "Triage" access rights on their repository/ies, which allows the maintainer to work with issues and PRs submitted on GitHub, but **does not** give write access to the GitHub mirror.
-This is to avoid accidental merges taking place on GitHub, which would cause the GitHub mirrors to be out of sync with the repositories on our own [Gitea](https://gitea.io/) server.
+Our maintainers also have accounts at [Codeberg](https://codeberg.org) and [GitHub](https://github.com) to be able to manage Issues and Pull Requests submitted on those platforms.
+Public repositories are mirrored to our [Codeberg]((https://codeberg.org/rollyourown-xyz)) and [GitHub](https://github.com/rollyourown-xyz) organization accounts and our repository maintainers' accounts have "write" access to the Issues and Pull Requests there.
+A maintainer **does not** have "write" access to the _code_ in the Codeberg and GitHub mirror repositories, to prevent accidental merges on these platforms.
+These would cause the mirrors to be out of sync with the primary repositories on our own Git server.

 ## Reviewing and discussing Issues

-Before receiving a Pull Request, the maintainer will ideally have interacted with the developer and discussed the changes, e.g. via an Issue submitted or in one of our [public matrix rooms](https://rollyourown.xyz/about/public_matrix_rooms).
+Before receiving a Pull Request, the maintainer will ideally have interacted with the developer and discussed the changes, e.g. via an Issue or in one of our [public matrix rooms](https://rollyourown.xyz/about/public_matrix_rooms).

 ### Reviewing a Pull Request

-The procedure for reviewing a pull request submitted on GitHub is as follows:
+The procedure for reviewing a pull request submitted on Codeberg (or GitHub) is as follows:

-1. The maintainer is notified of a pull request for the project via Github
+1. The maintainer is notified of a pull request for the project via Codeberg (or GitHub)

-2. The maintainer reviews the change, possibly including other developers in the review process or asking for information from the contributor submitting the pull request.
-The review process is public and can be followed from the pull request in the project repository
+2. The maintainer reviews the change, possibly including other developers in the review process or asking for further information from the contributor pull request contributor.
+The review process is public and can be followed from the pull request on Codeberg (or GitHub)

 3. When the review is completed and the maintainer is satisfied that the pull request can be merged, then we move to the next step